CaRi-heart technology

 Mr Sinisi is regularly called upon by fellow consultants to assess whether a patient’s nerve damage should be addressed surgically.
 In some instances, no intervention is needed, but often surgery can be helpful.
 In other cases, where the nerve and surrounding muscle tissue have be affected, the patient will need a tendon or muscle transfer to restore activity.

 “Once we’ve removed any constriction and scarring around a nerve, the nerve itself will often return to its original shape and function,” says Mr Sinisi.
-“I’ve seen people go back to playing professional sport after severe injuries, when we weren’t sure they’d ever walk again.”
+“I’ve seen people go back to playing professional sports after severe injuries, when we weren’t sure they’d ever walk again.”

 Nerve surgery is highly intricate work, with much of it done under magnification.
 As well as repairing injured nerves following trauma, Mr Sinisi addresses the surgical needs of the peripheral nervous system, including lesions, tumours, nerve deficits and post-operative nerve damage.
 For a patient living with ongoing nerve damage, the discomfort can range from intense, unmanageable pain and hyperesthesia (hypersensitivity of the outer skin layer) to complete lack of sensation and muscle paralysis.